-The Accessibility Services Office supports students who have permanent and temporary disabilities.
+Accessibility Services supports students who have permanent or temporary disabilities.
 Services such as academic accommodations, learning strategies, and assistive technology training are provided to support students in meeting their academic demands while managing their disability's functional limitations.
+Accessibility Services provides accommodations for students to remove barriers to their course and program requirements; modifications to requirements are not provided.